samkiva/cropguard-edge/progress.md

 - [ ] Flutter state management guide
 - [ ] Material Design guidelines

-**Recommendation:** Take Day 7 off, then do environment setup on Day 8 morning.

 ---

-## í²¬ Personal Note:
+## ï¿½ï¿½ï¿½ Personal Note:

-Samuel, 6 days ago you started with an idea and a research document.
+6 days ago I started with an idea and a research document.

-Today you have:
+Today I have:
 - A model better than systems costing $50,000+
 - A complete ML pipeline you built from scratch
 - A 1.34 MB model that runs on any phone